nikoko13/help-center/content/1.creating-stories/coding-your-page/using-music-sound.md

     - **Play Music**
     - **Play Sound Effect**
 4. Add either block by clicking on the block or dragging it on your page.
-5. Click the **Select a sound** button located on the block to open a menu.
+5. Click the **Select a sound** button located on the block to open up a dialog menu.
-6.
+6. Browse and select the sound you want to play.
+7. You will then need to connect the **Play Music** or **Play Sound Effect** block to the event block of your choice.